Ask Sam: Will I lose my rent-stabilized apartment if I have to leave town to care for a sick relative?

 Covid created a new class of eviction case

-Equally, if you live in a rent-stabilized apartment but moved out of town temporarily because of Covid, Himmelstein says a case against you is unlikely to be successful.
+In addition, if you live in a rent-stabilized apartment but moved out of town temporarily because of the pandemic, Himmelstein says a case against you is unlikely to be successful.

 These types of eviction cases, colloquially called Covid refugee cases, are beginning to emerge.
 “This is where a landlord is claiming non-primary residence of the tenant over the past two years of the pandemic and it might apply to tenants who are elderly or have health issues and went to live in a safer area or with family in another state,” Himmelstein says.

-He says, most of the landlord tenant community believe people will not be evicted if they can prove the timing of their departure from the city coincided with increased anxiety about Covid, they have health issues, or are old, and if they can show pre-Covid, the apartment was their primary residence.
+Himmelstein is among the many tenant lawyers who believe renters will not be evicted if they can prove the timing of their departure from the city coincided with increased anxiety about Covid, they have health issues, or are elderly—and if they can show that the apartment was their primary residence prior to the pandemic.

 Make sure your paperwork supports your claim

-And if the landlord does try to boot you on the grounds of non-primary residence, make it clear in your response that your sole reason for being away is for health reasons.
-You should also be prepared to provide information like names and locations as well as an assurance that you'll return to the apartment as soon as your care is no longer needed.
+And if the landlord does try to kick you out for living somewhere else, make it clear in your response that your sole reason for being away is for health reasons.
+You should also be prepared to provide information like relevant names and locations as well as an assurance that you'll return to the apartment as soon as your care is no longer needed.

 Also, in order for the landlord to challenge you, the first thing they have to do is notice that you're gone, so there’s no benefit in reaching out to your landlord preemptively to explain your situation.